 To build the HIM configurator it is necessary to first instal the Golang build system.
 Searching on “install golang” will lead to many matches of which one is:

-To build the HIM configurator, open a trminal and go to the spec/trees directory where the himConfigurator.go is stored, and issue the command
+To build the HIM configurator, open a terminal and go to the spec/trees directory where the himConfigurator.go is stored, and issue the command

 $ go build -o himConfigurator

 The HIM configurator uses the VSS-tools exporters for the generation of the transformed vspec files.
-According to the instructions for this tool a Python virtual environment should be set up in which it then runs.
-The practical solution to this is to initialize this environment before starting the HIM configurator, exercise it while in this environment, and when done terminate the virtual environment.
+According to the instructions for this tool a Python virtual environment should be set up in which it then is run when exporting the vspec files to other formats.
+The work flow is to the first time initialize this environment, and then every time before running the HIM configurator activate the virtual environment, and when done terminate the virtual environment.

-If this environment has not been set up before on the computer, it could e. g. already been used in a VSS context to transform vspec files, then the first time the enviroment needs to be configured.
-This is one by cloning the VSS repo and then go to its root directory.
+If the virtual environment has not been set up before on the computer, it could e. g. already has been used in a VSS context to transform vspec files, then the first time it needs to be created and configured.
+To create it issue the following command:

 $ python3 -m venv ~/.venv